 Prepared material

-Columbia teaches its undergraduates econometrics using Stata, a subscription statistical software whose wide use mostly persists because it’s what most professors learned themselves.
+Columbia teaches its undergraduates econometrics using Stata.
 The first semester I taught this course, I prepared supplementary material and solutions to provide students the option to instead use R, a free open-source alternative preferred by most industries outside academic social science.
 After some initial trepidation about departing from the official software of instruction, students seemed to find its object-oriented programming much more intuitive and appreciated its utility and accessibility beyond the semester course.
-I refined my material and continued teaching exclusively in R in subsequent semesters and all in all, I think I’ve cost Stata Corporation upwards of $10,000 in lost single-semester license fees.
+I refined my material and continued teaching exclusively in R in subsequent semesters; I estimate that preparing this material has saved students upwards of $10,000 in single-semester Stata subscription costs.

 Below are the weekly guides I produced from the Summer 2023 iteration of my classes, which is accelerated and condensed relative to the regular semester course.
 These materials include a subset of practice problems but exclude material prepared for problem sets, exams, practice exams, and their solutions.
 Most datasets referenced are available for free here.